-- 3. Residence Requirement: The minimum undergraduate residence requirement is 32 semester hours, including at least 12 semester hours of upper level courses in each major completed at HBU.
+- 2. First-Year Experience: FYSE 1200, The Freshman Year Experience, course is required of all students who enter with fewer than fifteen (15) semester hours credit. - 3.
+Residence Requirement: The minimum undergraduate residence requirement is 32 semester hours, including at least 12 semester hours of upper level courses in each major completed at HBU.
 A minimum cumulative scholastic standing of 2.00 GPA("C" average) must be attained.
 A grade of "C" or higher is required for all courses within each major. - 4.
 Life experience, credit by correspondence or extension course, and courses received in transfer with a grade of "D", "F", or "P" will not be counted toward a degree. - 5.
 Concurrent Enrollment: Once a student has entered a degree program at HBU, it is expected that all course work will be taken at HBU.
 Students may not be enrolled concurrently at another college or university while enrolled as a full-time student at HBU without prior approval from the HBU Registrar.
-Total enrollment at both institutions cannot exceed thirteen (13) hours.
+Total enrollment at both institutions cannot exceed nineteen (19) hours.
 However, a student whose undergraduate degree program includes 60 semester hours in residence at this University may be allowed to earn six (6) of the last 30 hours at another approved institution. - 6.
-Spiritual Life Program: Participation in the Spiritual Life Program (SLP)is a graduation requirement for all degree-seeking undergraduate students.
-The HBU Student Handbook contains a complete description of the SLP point system and amount of points needed to qualify for graduation.
-The "Points of Interest" quarterly publication details the options to earn SLP points. - 7.
+Community Life and Worship Program: Participation in the Community Life and Worship Program (CLW) is a graduation requirement for all degree-seeking undergraduate students.
+The HBU Student Handbook contains a complete description of the CLW credit system and number of credits needed to qualify for graduation.
+The Community Life and Worship publication details the CLW events offered each semester and provides an overview of the CLW program. - 7.
 Proficiencies: All undergraduate students must demonstrate proficiency in written and oral communications, reading, mathematics, and computer use before a degree can be granted.